ArtsConnection's Framework for...

 Final Third of Residency – Hone in, finalizing, continuing to deepen art making.
 Create towards final collaboratively decided goals/sharing experience

-What does a classroom where students feel empowered and liberated look like verses a class where the teacher is the one in the place of power, and holds all the answers?
+What does a classroom where students feel empowered and liberated look and feel like?

 • children play with their colorful ripped paper collage puppet heads in the air.